 UNDERSTANDING MARKETING AND NEGOTIATING FOR INTERPRETERS

-This two-day seminar is aimed at any interpreter who wishes to improve relationships with clients and prospects, gain more respect, and negotiate higher fees.
-By examining the mindset underlying the marketing and negotiating tasks that interpreters carry out every day, participants will obtain invaluable tools for marketing their services and negotiating contracts that they may put into practice immediately, whichever market they are targeting.
+Our two-day seminar helps any interpreter who wants to improve their relationships with clients and prospects, gain more respect, and negotiate higher fees.
+We will look at the mindset underlying marketing and negotiating tasks that interpreters carry out every day.
+Participants will add invaluable tools to their arsenal for marketing their services and negotiating contracts that they may put into practice immediately, whichever market they target.

 VARIOUS QUESTIONS WILL BE ADDRESSED, SUCH AS:

 - What can you do to increase your chances of getting the job once you have targeted the client?

 - What should you avoid saying, or else the client may never hire you – or anyone else?

 - What phrase should always end your conversations with any client?